 Meanwhile, under a project originally started with Plagueis, an army of clones was created from the DNA of a Mandalorian, Jango Fett.
 Though these clones were designed to protect the Republic in the wake of Naboo and with a feeling of civil war imminent, the Sith had different plans for this army.
 It was almost, but not quite, time for Palpatine’s plan to reach its apex.

 The opening act for the grand finale of Palpatine’s rise started as the cries of many of the Outer and Mid Rim planets were reaching thunderous levels.
 For years, the Sith had sewn chaos throughout the Republic, and the outlying systems most keenly felt the effects of this disorder.
 Eventually, these cries turned into action - spurred on by an apprentice of Sidious’, Count Dooku - as many of these systems came together to create the Confederacy of Independent Systems.
 The Separatist Crisis, as the time of trouble became known, was almost completely the work of the Sith, and led only to the furthering of Palpatine’s power.
-At the height of the crisis, Sidious was able to capitalize on the fears of the Senate by masterminding a vote that gave him emergency war powers - suspending elections, and giving the Supreme Chancellor complete control of the Republic’s military.
+At the height of the crisis, Sidious was able to capitalize on the fears of the Senate by masterminding a vote that gave him emergency war powers - suspending elections and giving the Supreme Chancellor complete control of the Republic’s military.
 Using this power, Palpatine called into service the clone army he created, naming it the Grand Army of the Republic.
-He set them off to attack the CIS armies of his apprentice, Dooku, in what became known as the Clone Wars.
-As Sidious told his apprentice, “Everything is going as planned,” and it truly was.
+He sent them off to attack the CIS armies of his apprentice, Dooku, in what became known as the Clone Wars.
+As Sidious told his apprentice, “Everything is going as planned,” it truly was.

-The Clone Wars saw Palpatine increasingly consolidate power in the office of the Supreme Chancellor - an office he was legally allowed, now, to hold as long as necessary - as the two Sith worked each side against the other to achieve their goals.
+The Clone Wars saw Palpatine increasingly consolidate power in the office of the Supreme Chancellor - an office he was now legally allowed to hold as long as necessary - as the two Sith worked each side against the other to achieve their goals.
 Palpatine reduced the authority of the Jedi Order, piece by piece removing them from power and taking it for himself.
 The final death knell of the Jedi Order - and, really, of the Republic as it had been known - was the razing of the Jedi Temple (codenamed Operation: Knightfall) on Coruscant by Sidious’ new apprentice, Darth Vader, and Order 66.
 Each clone trooper that had come out of the cloning vats on Kamino had been imprinted with a series of contingency plans they could fall back on if ordered by their commanders or, in some cases, solely by the Supreme Chancellor.
 Order 66 fell into the latter category and, when issued, branded all members of the Jedi Order traitors subject to immediate execution.
-The Jedi, many of whom were embedded with the clone troopers were gunned down on world after world by their own troops.
+The Jedi, many of whom were embedded with the clone troopers, were gunned down on world after world by their own troops.
 This Great Jedi Purge would see the complete and utter destruction of the Jedi Order and death of almost every Jedi across the galaxy.

 Shortly after his destruction of the Jedi Temple, Sidious ordered Vader to Mustafar, the home of the leaders of the CIS.
-As an emissary of Sidious, he was allowed through their defenses but, as his master watched on an open HoloNet transmission, he struck the entire CIS leadership Council down to a man.
+As an emissary of Sidious, he was allowed through their defenses, but, as his master watched on an open HoloNet transmission, he struck the entire CIS leadership council down to a man.
 After, the Sith apprentice sent a coded signal out through the HoloNet to all corners of the galaxy that shut down every droid in the CIS armies.
 Just like that, the Clone Wars were over.
 Now, it was time for the Republic to be ended and the thousand-year-long plan of Darth Bane to be finally achieved.

 Throughout the Separatist Crisis and Clone Wars, Sidious trained a series of apprentices.
 Three - Darths Maul, Tyrannus, and Vader - are important enough to warrant mention in this course; we will cover the first two briefly now and the third in the next section.

 Darth Maul was a Zabrak born on Dathomir into a group called the Dathomiri Nightbrothers.
-He was given to Darth Sidious as an infant to be trained in the ways of the dark side as a Sith assassin, and he was exceedingly good at it.
+He was given to Darth Sidious as an infant to be trained in the ways of the Dark Side as a Sith assassin, and he was exceedingly good at it.
 After completing a brutal training regimen on Mustafar, Maul served as Sidious’ blade.
 His most famous mission sent him to Naboo, where he was an integral part of the invasion of the planet by the CIS.
-In addition to being an expertly trained assassin, Maul was overly cocky, and it’s this trait that proved his downfall; while fighting Jedi Master Qui-Gon Jinn and his apprentice, Obi-Wan Kenobi (both highly trained in the use of the lightsaber), Maul managed to kill the Jedi Master but was himself killed by Kenobi.
+In addition to being an expertly trained assassin, Maul was overly cocky, and it was this trait that proved his downfall; while fighting Jedi Master Qui-Gon Jinn and his apprentice, Obi-Wan Kenobi (both highly trained in the use of the lightsaber), Maul managed to kill the Jedi Master but was himself killed by Kenobi.
 Darth Sidious, who regarded apprentices as little more than tools to be thrown away whenever they outlived their use, felt little remorse at the death and moved almost immediately to his next apprentice, Tyrannus.

 * Darth Maul

-Darth Tyrannus, otherwise known as Count Dooku, was a Jedi Master before his fall to the dark side.
+Darth Tyrannus, otherwise known as Count Dooku, was a Jedi Master before his fall to the Dark Side.
 Considered an excellent instructor at the Jedi Temple and one of the best swordsmen of his era, he was also wealthy beyond belief as the hereditary Count of the Serrano system.
 However, he grew disillusioned with the Jedi Order and turned to his friend, Palpatine, when he revealed himself to be the Sith Lord Darth Sidious.
 He had an important place in Sidious’ Grand Plan as the political leader of the Separatist movement and Confederacy of Independent Systems, and together the two Sith, master and apprentice, were able to push the Republic to the brink of destruction.
 Much like Maul, however, he eventually outlived his usefulness, and during the Battle of Coruscant was slain by Anakin Skywalker aboard the CIS flagship, the Invisible Hand.

 * Darth Tyrannus